nvh95/jest-preview/examples/nextjs-babel/README.md

 import { jestPreviewConfigure } from 'jest-preview';

 jestPreviewConfigure({
-  // An array of relative path from the root of your project
+  // An array of relative paths from the root of your project
   externalCss: [
     'styles/globals.css',
+    // SCSS is also supported
+    // 'demo/globals.scss',
+    // Any CSS from node_modules is fine
+    // 'node_modules/@your-design-system/css/dist/index.min.css',
   ],
 });
 ```